sam0402/Homebrew/README.md

 To enable the httpd output, remove the comment marks (#) from lines 263 to 275 in the mpd.conf file.

-Unstall MPD and Homebrew with the following command:
+Uninstall MPD and Homebrew with the following command:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/sam0402/Homebrew/refs/heads/main/uninstall_mpd.sh)"